csiqueirasilva/poe-skills-overlay/README.md

 	"debug": false, /* opens the browser inspector, allows some additional debugging information to be displayed; values are true or false */
+	"log": false, /* logs some information to output.log; values are true or false */ "dx": 11, /* sets directX capture mode; values are 9 or 11 */ "gridsize": 30, /* sets the size of the squares for grid visual aid, in pixels */ "clientLog": "C:\\Games\\Path of Exile\\logs\\Client.txt", /* path to game Client.txt */
+	"autohide": true, /* toggles autohide feature */ "autohideAreas": [ /* array of areas where the autohide feature will trigger the hide event */ "The Rogue Harbour",
+		"Coastal Hideout",
+		"Oriath",
+		(...)
+	],
-	"log": false, /* logs some information to output.log; values are true or false */ "dx": 11, /* sets directX capture mode; values are 9 or 11 */ "groups": [ /* the app captures the screen based on elements in this array.   */ {		/* only tooltips will be updated as the user makes any changes to */ the interface */ "name": "skills",
+	"groups": [ /* the app captures the screen based on elements in this array.   */ {		/* only tooltips will be updated as the user makes any changes to */ the interface */ "name": "skills",